AgileMinds/hiring/README.md

 Create a pull request from a new branch and add to this file:
 * Your findings

+The "View Recipe" button is not functioning at all After clicking on any image related to recipe, Page stays static and not navigating to recipe page (If there any).
+Load more button is not working as expected.
+After Navigating to Privacy Page, If user tries to click on Privacy/terms icon again.
+It will show 404 error.
+After Navigating to terms Page, If user tries to click on  Privacy/terms icon again.
+It will show 404 error.
+There is no Home/navigational Button after landing on Privacy and Tems Page The "privacy" policy spelling's first word is not capital and instead of "Privacy policy" it is only "Privacy" The "terms" spelling's first word is not capital
+The heading is just "Privacy" as it doesn't define if it's a policy or something else.

 * Loom URL from the upwork post.